 Facts & Tidbits

-- They are listed as Endangered around the world by the IUCN Red List and Threatened in the US.
+They are listed as Vulnerable around the world by the IUCN Red List and Threatened in the US.

 Loggerheads are found in every ocean around the world.
 Only leatherbacks have a wider distribution.
 The largest concentration of nesting occurs on Masirah Island off the coast of Oman in the Middle East.
 In the Pacific, their main nesting grounds include Japan and Australia.
 In the Atlantic, the main concentration occurs in Florida.
 They are the most common species in the Mediterranean, nesting on beaches in Greece, Turkey, and Israel.

-Their biggest threat is incidental capture (also known as “bycatch”) in commercial fishing gear, including trawls, longlines, gillnets, and traps and pots.
+Their biggest threat is entanglement in fishing gear (also known as “bycatch”) in commercial fishing gear, including trawls, longlines, gillnets, and traps and pots.
 In the US trawl fishery, devices called TED’s, or Turtle Excluder Devices are required by law.
 These devices allow sea turtles to escape out of the nets, however in other parts of the world these devices are not regulated and they continue to be caught.